 Nestlé obtains nicotinamide riboside from the ChromoaDex corporation, a dietary supplement and food ingredient company located in California.
 ChromoaDex holds several patents on nicotinamide riboside and has supported research on the compound for several years.

 MitoPure is the name given to Urolithin A, a metabolite formed by gut bacteria when they eat phytonutrients called egalitarians which are found in pomegranate and other foods.
 Urolithin A is said to help recycle old mitochondria in a process called mitophagy.
 The MitoPure ingredient is found in the Celltrient Strength supplement.
 MitoPure is a product of the Swiss company, Amazentis.

 While The NR ingredient in Celltrient Energy has its share of research, if you are looking for a broad-spectrum supplement with several human studies, I suggest this:

 |Made by a respected company||Expensive|

 |Easy to use||Health benefits of raising NAD need more study|

 |Will likely raise NAD levels||Not proven to extend human lifespan|

 Does Celltrient Energy Work?

-Nestlé Celltrient Energy drink contains nicotinamide riboside which studies have shown can raise NAD levels in humans.
+Nestlé Celltrient Energy drink contains nicotinamide riboside, which studies have shown can raise NAD levels in humans.
 While this is good, keep in mind the aging process is complicated.
 The health benefits of higher cell NAD+ levels has not yet convinced me.
 Despite what you may have heard, nobody knows why we grow old.
-And nobody yet has reversed aging in people.
-But, we are getting closer.
+And nobody has yet reversed aging in people.
+But we are getting closer.
 Time will tell how supplements like Celltrient Energy fit into the big picture.